Walnut Street (Philadelphia): Route description

-It is most known for Rittenhouse Square Park and its upscale shopping district in the high-end neighborhood of the same name.
+Walnut Street is most known for Rittenhouse Square Park and its upscale shopping district in the high-end neighborhood of the same name.
 The majority of designer and fast fashion stores located on Walnut Street are situated on a four-block stretch between Broad Street and 18th Street, which is anchored by the park on the southwest corner.
 This area of Walnut Street and a few blocks to the east features a variety of shops, eateries, bars, hotels, and office buildings.

 Walnut Street Theatre, located at 825 Walnut Street, is the oldest continuously-operating theatre in the English-speaking world.

 Among the many attractions and historic sites on Walnut Street are Independence National Historical Park and Society Hill on the east and Washington Square, Washington Square West, the St. James Hotel (1226-1232), the Philadelphia Stock Exchange (1419-1411), the Sun Oil Building (1608-1610), the 1616 Walnut Street Building, Rittenhouse Square, Estey Hall (1701 Walnut Street), and the Church of the Holy Trinity.

 The Walnut Street Bridge, completed in 1949, crosses the Schuylkill River.
 On the west side of the river, the street crosses over the Schuylkill Expressway.

 Further west, Walnut Street bisects the campus of the University of Pennsylvania, an Ivy League university founded in the mid-18th century by Benjamin Franklin in the University City section of West Philadelphia.
 At Walnut and 47th Streets is the site of the old West Philadelphia High School, and the Paul Robeson House is located at the corner of 50th and Walnut Streets.

 The street continues westward through Walnut Hill, Dunlap, and eventually Cobbs Creek, where the it ends.